top of page

 De-extinction

-Britt’s first book, Rise of the Necrofauna: The Science, Ethics and Risks of De-Extinction was published by Greystone Books in collaboration with the David Suzuki Foundation).
+Britt’s first book, Rise of the Necrofauna: The Science, Ethics and Risks of De-Extinction was published by Greystone Books in collaboration with the David Suzuki Foundation, and was named a "best book of the year" by the New Yorker in 2017.
 Her second book Generation Dread: Finding Purpose in an Age of Climate Crisis (Knopf ) was published in 2022 and named a finalist for the Governor General’s Award.
 Her work has been featured in The New Yorker, The New York Times, TIME, The Guardian, BBC, CBC, Washington Post, LA Times, National Post, Globe and Mail, Financial Times, Wired, among others.
 She has written for international outlets including CNN, TIME, The Walrus, BBC Future, Motherboard, The Globe and Mail, and The Scientist.
 She was a 2019 TED Resident, 2019 Logan Nonfiction Fellow at the Carey Institute for Global Good, and 2020 Writer in Residence at Mesa Refuge.

 Britt has a PhD in Science Communication (with a focus on synthetic biology) from the University of Copenhagen, an Interdisciplinary Master's in Art, Media and Design from OCAD University, a BSc (Hon) in Biology from Queen's University, and a Graduate Diploma in Communications from Concordia University.
 She has been a Visiting Scholar at the NYU Arthur L. Carter Institute for Journalism.
 The interactive audio diary platform Aurator, inspired by her PhD research on the function of emotion in science communication about synthetic biology, won the Society for the Social Studies of Science (4S) Making & Doing award.